Surat-Bhushan/PQD_Research_NITC/README.md

 - **Initial CNN:** A lightweight alternating `Conv1D → MaxPooling → Conv1D` design that suffered from excessive downsampling and rigid input dimensions.
 - **Paper-based CNN:** Adopted the architecture from Albalooshi & Qader using stacked convolutional blocks, preserved temporal resolution, and a step-decay learning rate schedule that halves the learning rate every 10 epochs.
 - **Final implementation:** Modified to support the 17-class SEED CSV dataset, introduced a **70/15/15 stratified train-validation-test split**, incorporated **Early Stopping with best-weight restoration**, generated detailed evaluation reports, and utilized **Global Max Pooling** for improved scale invariance and robustness.
+- [* **Architecture Basis:** Model 1 from the [chachkes247/Power-Quality-Disturbances GitHub Repository](https://github.com/chachkes247/Power-Quality-Disturbances) * **Reference Paper:** *Deep Learning Algorithm for Automatic Classification of Power Quality Disturbances* by Fatema A. Albalooshi and M. R. Qader.]

 ## Model Structure